snowplow-archive/snowplow.github.com/_posts/2015-12-22-snowplow-r74-european-honey-buzzard-with-weather-enrichment-released.md

 * Caches the weather for this time and place to minimize the number of requests to OpenWeatherMap.org
 * Adds the weather represented by [org.openweathermap/weather/jsonschema/1-0-0] [weather-schema] to the event's `derived_contexts`

-Note that tihs release only adds this enrichment for the Snowplow Hadoop pipeline; we will be adding this to the Kinesis pipeline in the next release of that pipeline.
+Note that this release only adds this enrichment for the Snowplow Hadoop pipeline; we will be adding this to the Kinesis pipeline in the next release of that pipeline.

 <h2 id="configuring">2.
 Configuring the weather enrichment</h2>